iyioio/common/README.md

 # iyio (eye-y-io)
-Welcome to the iyio (eye-y-io) mono repo. iyio is an application framework and a set of general purpose libraries that tries not to get in the way 🤓
+Welcome to the iyio (eye-y-io) mono repo. iyio is an application framework and a set of general purpose libraries that try not to get in the way 🤓

 **Odds are you're here for convo-lang** - [click-here](packages/convo-lang/README.md)